tinusaur/guides/docs/hello-world/Run-sample-program.md

 3. Click the **Upload** button to compile and run the code.
 ![](https://github.com/tinusaur/guides/blob/master/docs/images/Code-Sample01.JPG)

 Note: This process should finish without any errors.
-The program does not do anything
+The program does nothing.
 ## Run a Blinking LED Program

 Prerequisites: